SHL M11

-SHL M11 was Polish motorcycle 175 cc class, manufactured in 1961-1968 in SHL in Kielce.
+SHL M11 was a Polish motorcycle 175 cc class, manufactured in 1961 to 1968 by SHL in Kielce.

 History

-SHL M11 was a development of M06T 150 cc motorcycle.
-Main change was bigger 173 cc engine S-32.
-The design was revised and improved.
-Visible difference was adding metal side panels, covering carburettor, battery and air filter.
+SHL M11 was a development of SHL M06 150 cc motorcycle.
+The main change was introduction of a bigger 173 cc engine S-32.
+The design was also strengthened, revised and improved.
+A visible difference was adding sheet metal side panels, covering a carburettor, battery and air filter.

 The 173 cc S-32 engine was developed in Poland, basing upon S-06 150 cc engine, which in turn was developed from German DKW RT 125.
 A capacity was increased by increasing bore, and other changes were applied.
 The engine was produced by Warszawska Fabryka Motocykli (WFM) in Warsaw.
-Later an improved variant S-32U was introduced, with power increased by 1 hp.
-From 1967 there was a new model M11W produced, with new Polish-designed engine W-2A Wiatr, 174 cc capacity.
+Later an improved variant S-32U was introduced, with a power increased by 1 hp.
+From 1967 there was a new model M11W produced, with a new Polish-designed engine W-2A Wiatr, 174 cc capacity.
 Its power was increased by 2 hp, to 12 hp.
 W-2A engines were produced by Metal Works Dezamet in Nowa Dęba.
 In spite of its rather limited capacity, it was the second Polish motorcycle at that time, as regards to the capacity and power, after the SFM Junak, and the first Polish motorcycle 175 cc class.